-The Jewish Art Salon presents an Artists Beit Midrash in NYC.
+The Jewish Art Salon presents an Artists Beit Midrash.

 The theme: Pardes: Encountering the Divine

-“Four entered the Divine Orchard; one died, one when mad, one lost his faith and one emerged unscathed.”
+“Four entered the Divine Orchard; one died, one went mad, one lost his faith and one emerged unscathed.”

 Pardes is the Talmudic story (Chagigah 14b) of the search for mystical revelation.
 We will explore these Talmudic tales, mystical literature (Hekhalot) and other narratives of Divine encounters.

 8 Tuesdays, February 4 though March 31, 7-9 pm.